Fusseldieb/traytranslate/README.md

 The shortcut in this case is hardcoded as **Shift + Ctrl + PrtScr**.
 The prompt, however, is customizeable and is in `prompt.md`.

+# Setting everything up

+If you just want to run it, jump to section *"Running"*.

-To use this app, first populate the `.env` file with your OpenAI API key.
+To use this app, first install Python 3.11, populate the `.env` file with your OpenAI API key.
 Refer to `.env.example` for a reference.

 After that, enable the virtual environment and set everything up: